supeffective/koffing/README.md

 ## Features

-- Compatible with web browsers and NodeJS, including ES6+ imports
+- Compatible with Gen 9 Pokémon definitions
-- Converts from Showdown code to JSON
+- Compatible with web browsers, ES6+, TypeScript and NodeJS
-- Converts from JSON to Showdown code
+- Converts from Showdown code to JSON and vice-versa
 - Sanitizes Showdown code (removing invalid data, applying max and mins values, etc.)
 - Prettifies Showdown code (proper indentation, line breaks and sorting of the data, etc.)
 - [Online Parser](https://itsjavi.github.io/koffing), which is using the library